hoang-bruce/spacestagram/README.md

 # spacestagram
-This project is used for my internship application for Shopif's Front End Developer Intern Challenge - Winter 2022.
+This project is used for my internship application for Shopify's Front End Developer Intern Challenge - Winter 2022.